Can I Eat Expired Pancakes Cooked at Home Leftovers?

 Expert Source

-"Leftover pancakes cooked at home should be refrigerated within 2 hours of cooking and consumed within 3-4 days to ensure food safety, as recommended by the CDC."
+"Leftover pancakes cooked at home should be refrigerated within 2 hours of cooking and consumed within 3-4 days for optimal quality and safety, according to USDA guidelines."

 Fresh Pancakes Cooked at Home Leftovers